Unlocking Marine Potential: Advancing R&D Partnerships in Newfoundland and Labrador Workshop

 Luke Joyce, Director of Communications and Marketing, Genoa Design International

-Meagan Kay Fowlow, President, Co.
+Meagan Kay-Fowlow, President, Co.
 Innovation Centre

 Allison Kennedy, Strategic Pillar Lead, National Research Council Canada